kavs27/docs/support/common-errors-and-resolutions.md

 # Common Errors & Resolutions

-Since Portkey functions as a gateway - you may encounter Portkey-related, as well as non-Portkey related erros while using our services.
+Since Portkey functions as a gateway - you may encounter Portkey-related, as well as non-Portkey related errors while using our services.

 ### Identifying the error source